l3nz/cli-matic/README.md

 ### Positional arguments

-If there are values that are not options in your command line, CLI-matic will usually just return them in an array of unparsed entries, as strings.
+If there are values that are not options in your command line, CLI-matic will usually return them in an array of unparsed entries, as strings.
-But if you use the positional syntax for `short`:
+But  - if you use the positional syntax for `short`:

 	{:option "a1" :short 0 :as "First addendum" :type :int :default 23}